 Set during the start of WWII, the British need help and are running out of options.
 Winston Churchill gives orders to create a brand-new agency unlike anything before.
 The film introduces us to Vera Atkins (Stana Katic), who is assigned to oversee and handle recruitment for this new agency.
 The agency will be focused on women who Vera feels will make perfect spies.
 Vera meets with various women and approaches those with the highest potential.

-One of these women is an American named Virginia (Sarah Megan Thomas) who had desires of becoming a diplomat.
+One of these women is an American named Virginia (Sarah Megan Thomas), who had a desire to become a diplomat.
 But because Sarah has one wooden leg, she continually gets rejected.
 Vera sees the strength and determination in her and gives her the opportunity to join the agency.
-The other is a Muslim named Noor (Radhika Atpe) who is highly skilled in communications and the use of wireless.
-Working together these women were able to change history forever.
+The other is a Muslim named Noor (Radhika Atpe), who is highly skilled in communications and the use of wireless.
+Working together, these women were able to change history forever.
 This film is based on a true story.

-A Call To Spy is filled with stunning and unforgettable performances from the film’s leading ladies, but particularly from Sarah Megan Thomas, whose character we follow for majority of the film.
-Supporting cast here were also positive.
-As the film began another element worthy of praise is the tremendous score by Lillie Rebecca McDonough.
+A Call To Spy is filled with stunning and unforgettable performances from the film’s leading ladies, particularly from Sarah Megan Thomas, whose character we follow for the majority of the film.
+The supporting cast here was also positive.
+As the film began, another element worthy of praise is the tremendous score by Lillie Rebecca McDonough.
 Not only was this score very fitting for this film, but at times it was extremely powerful during key moments.

 A Call To Spy (2020) is Coming Soon to Digital!